MESH-Research/invenio-subjects-fast/README.md

 ## Acknowledgements

-Thanks to Guillaume Viger and Northwestern University for the invenio-subjects-mesh package which provided the framework for this package and the current README text.
+Thanks to Guillaume Viger and Northwestern University for the invenio-subjects-mesh package which provided the framework for this package and parts of this README text.